danielnuriyev/engineering-blog/min.md

 It is also one of the directions in which technology is currently developing.
 So, not being familiar with ML is a disability.

 You can learn ML as
 - an engineer: most ML projects share the same steps from gathering data all the way to monitoring a model in production.
+AKA _ML Workflow_
-- as a data scientist: know how each step of the ML process works.
+- as a data scientist: know how each step of the _ML Workflow_ works.
 For example, how to identify if data is suitable to be used for ML.
 - as an ML user: use a library that does everything for you.

 ML deserves a separate page.
 TBD +TPU/NPU

-## Computer science

-CS is the mathematical principles for designing efficient technologies.

-To get the flavor of what I mean study how the core data structures are implemented in C: array, linked list, hash map, trees, graphs.

-Learn how to calculate the time to add an element and to find an element using big O notation.

-Learn at least 3 types of sorting algorithms for each data structure, if applicable.

-Any good design must use math.
-Otherwise it has unexpected consequences.

-**Object Oriented** design is a must for designing complex systems.
-Use C++ when you learn this.
-There are languages with better OO design but C++ is a good first step in this direction after C.
+In addition, understand the difference between AI and ML.

 ## Languages